 Benefits of data tracking

 To get the most benefit from metrics it is important to keep them simple and manageable – it is better to have 5 meaningful metrics that the organization will use than 50 that it won’t.
 Another main condition is that no manipulations are allowed.
 Fudging metrics benefits no one – to deliver real progress, everyone involved with the metric needs to be completely honest.
+Besides data tracking you can also monitor and track employees and their performance even if they work remotely with office and remote employee software.
 Comply these, and you can expect that your metrics will:

 - Drive the strategy and direction of the organization.

 - Provide focus for both organization and employees.

 - Produce good internal and external public relations.

 Leveraging the latest data can uncover new opportunities and help you measure the results of your efforts.
 Martin Zwilling, founder, and CEO of Startup Professionals, listed ten key business metrics which he believes every small business owner should monitor constantly.
 Tracking them is important for many reasons listed above, but probably the most important one is cultural, because it leads to a culture of success when you see the key business metrics moving in the right direction – as he points out.